 Unknown to us, the police submitted a response to the SCDC consultation on 13 September 2018 (one day before the closing date) formally requesting that their site be included in the Local Plan.
 We have since then consistently objected to East Suffolk Council including the sites in the Local Plan.

-It is emphasised that the Parish Council was not consulted at all about the wording of this new policy SCLP12:25 (let alone the general principle of changing its use from employment to housing) or for their interpretation of the Neighbourhood Plan.
+SCLP Policy 12.25.
+It is emphasised that the Parish Council was not consulted at all about the wording of this new draft Local Plan Policy SCLP12:25 (let alone the general principle of changing its use from employment to housing) or how it was interpreted within the context of the Neighbourhood Plan.

 Woodbridge Football Club Site - Local Plan Policy SCLP 12.33